RostislavDugin/rostislavdugin.github.io/styleguide/readme.md

 4.8 - TRANSLATED by Rostislav Dugin
 5.1 - TRANSLATED by Rostislav Dugin
 5.2 - TRANSLATED by Rostislav Dugin
+5.3 - TRANSLATED by Rostislav Dugin
+5.4 - TRANSLATED by Rostislav Dugin
+5.5 - TRANSLATED by Rostislav Dugin
-5.3 <--- is translating by Rostislav Dugin
+5.6 <--- is translating by Rostislav Dugin
-5.4 <--- partial machine translation by Rostislav Dugin 5.5 <--- partial machine translation by Rostislav Dugin 5.6 <--- partial machine translation by Rostislav Dugin 5.7 <--- partial machine translation by Rostislav Dugin 5.8 <--- partial machine translation by Rostislav Dugin 5.9 <--- partial machine translation by Rostislav Dugin
+5.7 <--- partial machine translation by Rostislav Dugin 5.8 <--- partial machine translation by Rostislav Dugin 5.9 <--- partial machine translation by Rostislav Dugin